Money matters in divorce

 Your financial agreement should be formalised in a court order, only then is the agreement binding, and if one person defaults on any part of the agreement, steps can be taken to enforce the court order.

-Also, if in the future, you come into an inheritance or win the lottery, your ex could make a claim against those funds at any time, unless you have a financial Order from the Court in place.
+Also, if in the future, you come into an inheritance your ex could make a claim against those funds at any time, unless you have a divorce financial order from the court in place.

-You should consider Family Mediation and/or our Divorce Solicitors can help guide you through the process and negotiate a divorce financial settlement agreement on your behalf.
+You can consider family mediation, or our divorce solicitors can help guide you through the process and negotiate a divorce financial settlement agreement on your behalf.

 The law in England and Wales concerning financial disputes is discretionary and therefore uncertain.
 Each divorce case is dealt with on its own facts with first consideration always given to the welfare of any minor children.

 The court will also consider: